KennySisi/sg-devops-case-study/README.md

 Key Considerations Before Production:

 - Validate private DNS and end-to-end private connectivity.
-- Confirm that the required AI models, regions and quota are available.
+- Confirm the production requirements for Azure AI Foundry and Azure Machine Learning, including model and regional availability, quota, networking and outbound dependencies.
 - Finalise employee sign-in and APIM-to-Backend authentication.
 - The repository provides representative Terraform modules and CI/CD workflows rather than a complete Production implementation.